What are the Rules at a Dog Park?

 Staying safe at the dog park requires caution and vigilance but should not require you to hover over your pet the entire time you are there.
 Below are more common sense, universal rules for keeping your dog safe at the dog park.

 - No Puppies.
 It is best not to bring puppies younger than four months to the dog parks.
-Dogs that young have not received all their required shots and could be at risk for catching illnesses from other dogs.
+Dogs that young have not received all their required shots and could be at risk of catching illnesses from other dogs.

 - Pay Attention.
 Do not get distracted while your dog is playing off-leash.
 Watch him and the other dogs at all times.
 This time should be about letting your dog play and get exercise safely, not about concentrating on your phone or catching up with friends.
 Problems at parks most often occur when owners ignore their pets.
 The best way to stay safe is to be a vigilant parent.

 - Save the Treats for the Car or at Home.
 Giving your dog his treats is safest after you leave the park.
 Handing out treats at the dog park can create competition with other dogs.
 It may even start a dogfight.

 Dog parks are generally pleasant places.
 Most dog owners follow the rules and etiquette that help to keep all dog park visitors safe.
 However, if you suffer a dog bite, the owner may be legally responsible for paying for your damages.
 If this has happened to you, our injury lawyers can provide free, friendly advice.
 Do not hesitate to call my office at (916)921.6400 or (800)404.5400.